NikolajKaspersen/mockserver_express_mongodb/README.md

 }

 ```
-OBS. studentAge is a property that gets calculated with help og the birthday property.
+OBS. studentAge is a property gets calculated with help og the birthday property.
 The studentAge is only available in the get request and is not a part of the post body request !!!